NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 For example, if Device 1 provides consent on your website on day 1 and is exposed to an ad impression on day 3, the consent signal from the most recent direct consent event is still respected.
 This setting remains the same even though the most recent consent event was an ad impression.
 On day 5, the consumer provides consent again through a direct source, such as API or file.
 We respect the settings from day 5, as they are the most recent.

-In addition to consent signals provided by you, the DMP has obligations to other regulatory bodies such as the NAI and DAA.
-As part of these obligations, the DMP respects generic opt-out from the NAI, DAA, and the DMP opt-out page across ALL organizations.
+In addition to consent signals provided by you, Audience Studio has obligations to other regulatory bodies such as the NAI and DAA.
+As part of these obligations, Audience Studio respects generic opt-out from the NAI, DAA, and Audience Studio opt-out page across ALL organizations.

 You can get information on the most recent consent signal for a given ID Value (device or bridge key).
-The DMP supports five methods to check consent.
+Audience Studio supports five methods to check consent.

-In addition to passing consent, the same API supports your request for the latest consent signals.
+In addition to passing consent, the same API supports your request to access the most recent consent signals set using the API.
 For more information on this API, review the API technical documentation.

-Consent audit logs are available and part of the regular data feeds going forward.
+Consent audit logs are available at the locations listed below.
+Dissent lists are available and part of the regular data feeds going forward.

 Aggregate Consent Report

-Within the admin console in the DMP UI, you can check the population sizes for each consent flag.
+Within the admin console in the Salesforce Audience Studio UI, you can check the population sizes for each consent flag.
 For more information, visit documentation on the UI configuration settings.

 All consent provided for the organization, or set of linked organizations (depending on the configuration), is respected based on the most recent signal for a device.
 For example, a user provided content to targeting on Monday but changed to non-consent on Tuesday.
-In this case, the DMP removes that user from all outbound segments until that user provides consent again.
-The DMP Customer is expected to properly define and record consent so that the DMP may respect those consent signals.
+In this case, Audience Studio removes that user from all outbound segments until that user provides consent again.
+The Audience Studio customer is expected to properly define and record consent so that Audience Studio may respect those consent signals.

-DMP restricts data collection based on this consent signal.
-If the DMP observes a device that doesn't include consent for data collection, the DMP does not fire the following data collection tags.
+Audience Studio restricts data collection based on this consent signal.
+If Audience Studio observes a device that doesn't include consent for data collection, Audience Studio does not fire the following data collection tags.

-Additionally, the DMP will not fire any tags via SuperTag that have a data collection designation.
+Additionally, Audience Studio will not fire any tags via SuperTag that have a data collection designation.

-Please note, this only applies to events where the Salesforce DMP Control Tag is loaded on the page.
+Please note, this only applies to events where the Salesforce Audience Studio Control Tag is loaded on the page.
 We do not restrict collection for all file based data collection methods and any beacon (e.g. heartbeat.gif) that is not managed directly through the control tag.
-In these cases, the DMP Customer is expected to ensure consent exists to fire this infrastructure or send personal data via file.
+In these cases, the Audience Studio customer is expected to ensure consent exists to fire this infrastructure or send personal data via file.

 Managing Data Collection Tags In Supertag